chrplr/PCBS-LexicalDecision/README.md

 ### Words

-To get lexial frequency information, we used the [Lexique database](http://www.lexique.org).
-More precisely, we used the table `Lexique383.tsv` available at 'http://www.lexique.org/databases/Lexique383/Lexique383.tsv'
+To get lexical frequency information, we used the [Lexique database](http://www.lexique.org).
+More precisely, we used the table `Lexique383.tsv` available at <http://www.lexique.org/databases/Lexique383/Lexique383.tsv>

 From this table we randomly selected four subsets of nouns and verbs, of length comprosed between 5 and 8 letters.
 The code to select the materials is in the script (`select-word-from-lexique.py`), which must be ran with:

      python select_word_from_lexique.py

-to yield 4 lists of 20 items, saved in four files:

-    nomhi.txt  nomlo.txt  verhi.txt  verlo.txt
+which yielded 4 four files (`nomhi.txt,  nomlo.txt,  verhi.txt` and `verlo.txt``) containing 20 items each.

 ### Pseudowords